danialjivraj/firedog/README.md

 # firedog
 Firedog is a 2D game built from scratch with over 20k lines of code and over 662 different assets (509 images and 153 audio files).

-This game was created by using HTML Canvas and pure Javascript without relying on external frameworks except for Electron, which was utilized to transform it into a Desktop application.
+This game was created by using HTML Canvas and pure JavaScript without relying on external frameworks except for Electron, which was utilized to transform it into a Desktop application.

 ## Story and Objective